Slippage

 High-Friction Scenarios

-Fast quote updates reduce available size at expected prices.
+Fast quote updates reduce available size at expected prices and widen fill variance.

-Liquidity providers rotate books and spreads widen temporarily.
+Liquidity providers rotate books and spreads widen temporarily, reducing stop precision.

 Market reopens at a new price level with no tradable ticks in between.

-Sparse depth causes larger price impact for moderate order sizes.
+Sparse depth causes larger price impact for moderate order sizes and increases partial-fill frequency.

 Frequently Asked Questions